Ken Tsang

 Ken Tsang Kin-chiu (曾健超; born 12 July 1975) is a Hong Kong activist and social worker.
-He is most known for his beating incident during the 2014 Occupy protests.
+He is most known for his beating incident during the 2014 Hong Kong protests.

 Background

 Tsang studied Journalism at the Shue Yan College before he studied Social Work at the Hong Kong Polytechnic University.
 He was a member of the standing committee of the Hong Kong Federation of Students in 1997.
 He worked as a flight attendant and social work after graduation.

 He represented the Civic Party to run in the 2007 and 2011 District Council elections but was both defeated.
 In the 2008 Legislative Council election, he ran as a third candidate on Civic Party's Ronny Tong ticket in New Territories East.
 Tong was re-elected with almost 40,000 votes.
 Ken Tsang contested 2019 District Council Election and was elected to represent Ma Tau Wai Constituency of Kowloon City District on 24 November 2019.
 He obtained 4,264 votes, 52% of total valid votes.

 In the 2011 Election Committee subsector elections, he won a seat in the Social Welfare subsector of the Election Committee.
-During the speech of the General Secretary of the Communist Party of China Hu Jintao in the swearing-in ceremony of the elected Chief Executive Leung Chun-ying, Tsang protested by shouting slogan "rehabilitating June Fourth" and was taken out by security.
+During the speech of the General Secretary of the Chinese Communist Party Hu Jintao in the swearing-in ceremony of the elected Chief Executive Leung Chun-ying, Tsang protested by shouting slogan "rehabilitating June Fourth" and was taken out by security.

 Beating incident

-He came to spotlight during the 2014 Occupy protests when he was beaten by seven Hong Kong Police officers in Tamar Park, Admiralty, after being arrested in a police clearance operation after he poured foul-smelling liquid over eleven officers on 15 October 2014.
+He came to spotlight during the 2014 Hong Kong protests when he was beaten by seven Hong Kong Police officers in Tamar Park, Admiralty, after being arrested in a police clearance operation after he poured foul-smelling liquid over eleven officers on 15 October 2014.
 He was noted with extensive injuries including swelling and bruising of the forehead, upper face, and chin; bruising of the neck; bruising of the clavicle; circular reddish bruises all over the chest; bruising of both sides of the abdomen; bruising of the back; bruising of the left wrist; abrasions and bruising of the left arm and hand; and abrasion of the left knee.
 Doctors testified that the distinctive circular bruises were likely caused by forceful jabbing of retracted police batons.